pylint-dev/pylint/README.rst

 --------------------------------

-Projects that you might want to use alongside pylint include ruff_ (**really** fast, with builtin auto-fix, and a growing number of checks taken from popular linters but implemented in ``rust``) or flake8_ (faster and simpler checks with very few false positives), mypy_, pyright_ or pyre_ (typing checks), bandit_ (security oriented checks), black_ and isort_ (auto-formatting), autoflake_ (automated removal of unused imports or variables),
+Projects that you might want to use alongside pylint include ruff_ (**really** fast, with builtin auto-fix and a growing number of checks taken from popular linters but implemented in ``rust``) or flake8_ (faster and simpler checks with very few false positives), mypy_, pyright_ or pyre_ (typing checks), bandit_ (security oriented checks), black_ and isort_ (auto-formatting), autoflake_ (automated removal of unused imports or variables),